maxattack/little-polygon/readme.md

 Little Polygon is emphatically __not__ "middleware" or a "framework."
 Modules do not maintain any global state or manage control flow, and individual modules are decoupled from each other and usable independently.
-My goal is to add value, not express a particular archetectural point of view.
+My goal is to add value, not express a particular architectural point of view.

 Build Dependencies (python2x + pip)